Jenelle Evans’ Mother Shares Photo Of Little Ensley Amid Custody Battle

 Jenelle Evans has lost custody of her children due to her husband David Eason’s shocking behavior earlier this month.
 Now, her youngest child, daughter Ensley, is in the care of her mother, Barbara Evans.

-According to Radar Online, Jenelle Evans’ three children, Jace, Kaiser, and Ensley, have been banned from her home amid the news that David Eason had brutally killed the family’s dog, Nugget.
+According to Radar Online, Jenelle Evans’ three children — Jace, Kaiser, and Ensley — have been banned from her home amid the news that David Eason had brutally killed the family’s dog, Nugget.

-CPS took Kaiser and Ensley, and banned Jace, whom Barbara currently has custody of, from being at the home.
+CPS took Kaiser and Ensley and banned Jace — whom Barbara currently has custody of — from being at the home.
 Kaiser went to stay in the care of his father, Nathan Griffith, while Ensley joined big brother Jace at Barbara’s house.
 David’s daughter, Maryssa, was also removed from the home.

 Over the weekend, Barbara took to her Instagram account to share a photo of her young granddaughter having some fun in the sun during Memorial Day weekend.